Last Updated on

-Movie stars continued with their strong influence on the masses.
-Leading ladies like Grace Kelly, Audrey Hepburn, Marilyn Monroe, Doris Day and Elizabeth Taylor had an enormous impact on styles.
+The stars of the silver screen continued with their strong influence on the masses.
+Leading ladies like Grace Kelly, Audrey Hepburn, Marilyn Monroe, Dorothy Dandridge, Doris Day and Elizabeth Taylor had an enormous impact on styles.
 Likewise, Betty Grable and swimmer Esther Williams were influential, being two of the biggest box office draws of the 1950s.

-Television broadcasts had resumed in the UK after total suspension during WWII, and by the early 1950s most of the country could now pick up a TV signal, thanks to a post-war effort to increase signal coverage.
+Television broadcasts had resumed in the UK after total suspension during WWII.
+By by the early 1950s most of the country could now pick up a TV signal, thanks to a post-war effort to increase signal coverage.
 This, along with Queen Elizabeth’s coronation in 1953, resulted in a sharp increase in TV ownership during the 1950s.

 Watching TV was fast becoming a popular pastime for all the family – and the variety of shows brought new ideas and influence to the masses.
-Early 1950s TV was predominantly live and some adverts were no different!
+In addition, early 1950s TV was predominantly live and some adverts were no different!

 Following on from wartime restrictions, where many products were simply not available, rationing was now over and the cosmetic market bloomed.
-Products were a better quality and more colours became available.
+Moreover, products were a better quality and new colours became available.

 The luxury cosmetic market took off, led by fierce opponents Helena Rubinstein and Elizabeth Arden.
 Not only did they sell makeup, they had a vast range of skin care preparations with exotic and expensively-priced ingredients.

 Max Factor was still the leader in invention and made products everyday women wanted to use, inspired by the actresses who also wore Max Factor off screen.
 For example, in 1953 Max Factor introduced Creme Puff – the first all-in-one base and powder.
 They also launch the first retail concealer in 1954, a flesh-coloured stick called Erace.